OS2G/constitution/constitution.md

 1. Eligibility

     To be a member of OS2G, one must be a student at the University of Nebraska—Lincoln and attend at least four meetings in a single semester.
-A member is eligible to vote for officers in a given semester if they have attended at least four meetings in that semester, prior to the annual meeting.
+A member is eligible to vote for officers in a given semester if they have attended at least four meetings in that semester, prior to the annual election meeting.

 2. Non-discrimination